disseny-de-software/tutorial_acs_md/tutorial_acs_md.md

 <br>

 What this animation shows is :
-- two types of screens, one for partitions and spaces, another for the doors giving access to an space
+- two types of screens, one for partitions and spaces, another for the doors giving access to a space
 - navigation down and up the hierarchy of partitions, spaces and doors of the building in the simulator
 - send refresh, area and door requests to the server, and udpdate the data presented in the interface